-This is an exciting opportunity to work within an innovative, dynamic and growing CAMHS Specialist Team within Nottinghamshire.
-The children & young people who access our services present with a wide range of emotional and mental health difficulties inclusive of Dual Diagnosis, Early Intervention in Psychosis and young persons that may be known to the Youth Justice System.
+This is an exciting opportunity to work within an innovative, dynamic and growing multi-disciplinary Community CAMHS based in Nottingham covering from Arnold to East Bridgford as well as City.
+The children & young people who access our services present with a wide range of emotional and mental health difficulties ranging from mild to severe.

 You would be joining an established, supportive and hardworking team who are passionate about improving the outcomes for the children, young people and their families/carers.
-As a CAMHS Specialist Mental Health Practitioner working for Head 2 Head you will be an integral member of the multidisciplinary team offering consultation, assessment and evidence-based interventions to children and young people we serve.
+As a Community CAMHS Specialist Mental Health Practitioner you will be an integral member of the multidisciplinary team offering consultation, assessment and evidence-based interventions to children and young people we serve.

 You must be a Registered Nurse, Dip SW or equivalent social work qualification (CSS, CQSW, degree in social work), Allied Health Professional registered with the HCPC and accredited by a HCPC recognised body e.g. UKCP/BACP.Main duties of the job

-Main duties of the CAMHS Specialist Mental Health Practitioner include:
+Main duties of the Community CAMHS Specialist Mental Health Practitioner include:

 - Providing mental health assessments and formulations